jbrgfx/elm-tutorial-app/demo-docs/Demo.md

 		    5 Go
 		    5 Ruby

-8. Explain elm-tutorial-app
-	- why chosen
-		- Uses the best Elm abstractions (modules) for the purpose
+7. The elm-tutorial-app:

+		- Uses powerful Elm packages with which you will want to become familiar if you work with JSON data in Elm;
-		- Easy for you to do what I did to get the feel
+		- Is easy for you to do what I did to get the feel of postgrest;
-		- Demo: refactoring the tutorial to use postgrest and postgresql instead of fake (manually edited JSON ) data and node-based JS API server took 20 minutes.
+		- Refactoring the tutorial to use postgrest and postgresql instead of fake (manually edited JSON ) data and node-based JS API server that is in the original tutorial took 20 minutes.

-	from the cloned root directly
-		yarn start
+## Examine some code
 [elm-tutorial-app-using-PostgREST-API/src/Commands.elm](https://github.com/jbrgfx/elm-tutorial-app-using-PostgREST-API/blob/master/src/Commands.elm)
 ``` elm
 module Commands exposing (..)